MishC/Udacity_DataAnalyst/README.md

 What affects the borrower’s APR or interest rate?
 Are there differences between loans depending on how large the original loan amount was?

 I did exploratory and explanatory visualisations and converted slides into a slidedeck.
+In this project I used advanced (multivariable) plotting in seaborn.